Rey Mysterio: World Heavyweight Champion (2005–2007)

-Mysterio participated in the main event of Survivor Series on November 27 as part of Team SmackDown! along with Randy Orton, Bobby Lashley, Batista, and John "Bradshaw" Layfield (JBL) who defeated Team Raw (Shawn Michaels, Kane, Big Show, Carlito, and Chris Masters).
-Mysterio then started a feud with Big Show after Mysterio eliminated Big Show at Survivor Series.
-Mysterio would face Big Show in a match billed as "David vs. Goliath" in a SmackDown! special show, and ended as a "no contest" when Big Show's tag team partner Kane interfered in the match.
+Mysterio participated in the main event of Survivor Series on November 27, as part of Team SmackDown! along with Randy Orton, Bobby Lashley, Batista, and John "Bradshaw" Layfield (JBL), defeating Team Raw (Shawn Michaels, Kane, Big Show, Carlito, and Chris Masters).
+Mysterio faced Big Show, who he eliminated at Survivor Series, in a match billed as "David vs. Goliath" in a SmackDown! special show on November 29, which ended as a "no contest" after interference from Show's tag team partner, Kane.
 Mysterio continued to feud with Raw's World Tag Team Champions, and found a tag team partner in World Heavyweight Champion Batista.
-They were booked to face Raw's Kane and Big Show in a tag match at Armageddon on December 18.
-Before Armageddon, Batista and Mysterio defeated MNM on the December 16 episode of SmackDown! to win the WWE Tag Team Championship in a match they both dedicated to Eddie Guerrero.
-Mysterio and Batista's match with Big Show and Kane was then billed as "Champions vs. Champions," which they lost.
+They were booked to face Raw's Kane and Big Show in a tag team match at Armageddon on December 18.
+Two days before the event, Batista and Mysterio defeated MNM on SmackDown! to win the WWE Tag Team Championship in a match they both dedicated to Guerrero.
+Mysterio and Batista's match with Big Show and Kane was then billed as "Champions vs. Champions", which they lost.
 On the December 30 episode of SmackDown!, MNM invoked their rematch clause, defeating Batista and Mysterio after interference from Mark Henry to regain the WWE Tag Team Championship.
-The following week, Mysterio and Batista received their rematch for the titles in a steel cage match, which they lost after interference by Henry.
-On the January 13 episode of SmackDown!, Mysterio was involved in a 20-man battle royal for the vacant World Heavyweight Championship, but was eliminated by Henry.
+The following week, Mysterio and Batista lost their rematch for the titles in a steel cage match after interference by Henry.

-Mysterio was the second entrant in the Royal Rumble match on January 29, 2006, setting a record by lasting 62 minutes, winning the match, and earning a world title shot by last eliminating Randy Orton.
+On January 29, 2006, Mysterio was the second entrant in the Royal Rumble match, setting a record by lasting 62 minutes, winning the match, and earning a world title shot by last eliminating Orton.
 Orton urged him to put the title shot at stake in a match at No Way Out.
-Over the following weeks, Orton made disparaging remarks about Eddie Guerrero, which many felt the comments were unwarranted and distasteful in the wake of Guerrero's death.
-Orton won at No Way Out on February 19, earning Mysterio's title shot for the World Heavyweight Championship at WrestleMania 22 on April 2.
-General Manager Theodore Long re-added Mysterio to the WrestleMania title match however, making it a triple threat match between Orton, Mysterio, and then-champion, Kurt Angle.
-At WrestleMania, Mysterio pinned Orton to become the new World Heavyweight Champion.
+Over the following weeks, Orton made disparaging remarks about Eddie Guerrero, which many people, including Orton, felt the comments were unwarranted and distasteful in the wake of Guerrero's death.
+Orton won at No Way Out on February 19, earning Mysterio's title shot for the World Heavyweight Championship at WrestleMania 22.
+However, General Manager Theodore Long re-added Mysterio to the WrestleMania title match, making it a triple threat match between Orton, Mysterio, and then-champion, Kurt Angle.
+At WrestleMania on April 2, Mysterio pinned Orton to become the new World Heavyweight Champion.
 On the following episode of SmackDown!, Mysterio – billed as an "underdog champion", made his first successful World Heavyweight title defense against Orton.
 Mysterio retained the title again during a WrestleMania rematch on SmackDown! against Angle three weeks later.